IkigaiLabsETH/Artbot/FINE-TUNING-SUMMARY.md

 We created comprehensive documentation:

-- **README** (`MAGRITTE-ART-DIRECTION-README.md`): Explains the purpose and structure of the art direction files
+- **README** (`Margritte-ART-DIRECTION-README.md`): Explains the purpose and structure of the art direction files
 - **Example Usage** (`example_usage.js`): Demonstrates how to use the art direction loader
 - **This Summary** (`FINE-TUNING-SUMMARY.md`): Provides an overview of the fine-tuning work

 ## Key Improvements

-The fine-tuning work provides several key improvements to the Magritte art generator:
+The fine-tuning work provides several key improvements to the Margritte art generator:

 1. **Enhanced Category Differentiation**: Each category now has clearly defined characteristics that distinguish it from other categories, resulting in more authentic and category-specific artwork.